The Blind Post classified news

 Email me at email@example.com

-For payments and donations, you can use firstname.lastname@example.org with PayPal.
+For payments and donations, please use firstname.lastname@example.org with PayPal.

 If you have any questions about your submission, email me and I will let you know if it is suitable for The Blind Post News.
 The editor reserves the right to decide if an announcement or notice, of any kind, is suitable for The Blind Post.
-The Blind post does not publish or post any personals or pen pal notices.
 All submissions posted are not necessarily the beliefs or opinions of the editor or The Blind Post News.

 Lori AKA Food Lady